Deinacrida heteracantha: Description

+White's original description of D. heteracantha is as follows:

 Habitat

 D. heteracantha are arboreal forest insect dwellers found on Little Barrier Island which lies off the coast of New Zealand.
 This island is only 3083 ha in size.
-They once occupied forests in northern New Zealand including Northland and Auckland.
+In the past, they also occupied forests in the warmer parts of North Island including Northland and Auckland, before their extinction there sometime during the 19th century.
 Their habitat range on Little Barrier Island is from second-growth forests located on the lower slopes of the island to the mid-level tall kauri forest.
-The second-growth forest is dominated by silverfern, nikau palm, mahoe, and kohekohe.
+The second-growth forest is dominated by silverfern, nīkau palm, mahoe, and kohekohe.

 Behaviour

-As adults these giant wētā live a nomadic lifestyle.
+As adults, these giant wētā live a nomadic lifestyle.
 This type of lifestyle means that these wētā do not live in the same place, but move to a new location periodically.
-They live a solitary lifestyle and most of their activity is done at night (i.e. feeding and moving).
-They can be found above ground level under loose bark or in the cavities of mahoe and pohutukawa trees.
+They live a solitary lifestyle, and most of their activity is done at night (i.e. feeding and moving).
+They can be found above ground level, under loose bark, or in the cavities of mahoe and pōhutukawa trees.
 During the day and night males tend to move farther than the females.
 The male would follow the female by staying back about 25 cm from her; this is observed during the night time.

 Life cycle and reproduction

 The life cycle of D. heteracantha is not tied to the seasons.
 They can live for up to two years.
 Eggs are laid in the summer months from October to December.
 The eggs will then hatch in March and April of the following year.
 D. heteracantha mate most months out of the year except for the winter months from June–August.
 Copulation will start in the morning and continue throughout the day.
 During copulation the spermatophore from the male is inserted into the female's subgenital plate.
 Females lay their eggs at night into moist soil.
 Each egg is laid singly or in groups of five in area that is about 15 cm2 and about 2–3 cm deep.
-Females only produce an indefinite amount of eggs.
+Females produce an indefinite amount of eggs.
 Females lay eggs for the rest of their lives, but only a limited number of them are fertilised during each copulation.
 The eggs incubate on average for 125 days and only 36% of the eggs survive to hatch.

 After the eggs hatch there are ten instars that they go through until death.
 In females the ovipositor becomes visible at the third instar.
 At the sixth instar the difference between male and female sexes becomes obvious.
 Each instar lasts on average between five and six weeks.
 D. heteracantha has an extra instar compared to other species in its genus, this extra instar is what makes the nymphal period longer and their overall body size larger.

 D. heteracantha show no courtship rituals.
 No stridulatory signals have been observed; sex recognition is done by contact only.